 But even then no one wants his/her gold to be delivered at his/her house because it is costly to have it delivered and then it is very risky to store it within your premises unless you live in a fortress, so again these so called gold owners only own and trade pieces of paper rather than real physical gold.
 Once again paper or better say digital information and convenience win the day as opposed to physical goods or metals.

-On another note, if you are planning to use gold in its paper forms to stabilize a financial portfolio then gold does have a purpose, but only among other financially educated people who can afford this sophistication and spare some of their excess wealth into diversification, not certainly for everyday transactions, nor it can be used as a safety net in case of societal collapse.
+On another note, if you are planning to use gold in its paper or digital forms to stabilize a financial portfolio then gold does have a purpose, but only among other financially educated people who can afford this sophistication and spare some of their excess wealth into diversification, not certainly for everyday transactions.

 When society collapses